risoms/mdl-eyetracking/docs/source/index.rst

 		<div class="row">
 			<div class="col-md-6">

-mdl-eyelink provides a high-level interface for eyetracking research in Python.
+mdl-eyetracking provides a high-level interface for eyetracking research in Python.
 This package was created at the `Institute for Mental Health Research <http://mdl.psy.utexas.edu/>`_, at `the University of Texas at Austin <http://www.utexas.edu/>`_ by `Semeon Risom <https://semeon.io>`_.